prinxard/TIIDELab_Assignment_airlineRes/README.md

-A simple schema for Airline Ticket Booking
+A simple schema for Airline Ticket Booking.
+Designed with SQL